 Either rodent can invade your home, but the good news is they rarely invade a home together.
 Rats and mice have different nesting habits for starters.
 Plus, rats are extremely territorial in times of scarcity to the point they'll kill mice.
 As such, the two species usually give each other a wide berth.

-Rodents Are Dangerous For Tyler Homes
+Rodents Are Dangerous For Texas Homes

 A rodent infestation regardless of the species is always bad news thanks to the dangers they both present for homeowners.
 To start, both rats and mice cause a lot of property damage thanks to a permanent need to chew everything in sight to keep their teeth from growing too long.
 As such, things like chewed wires, insulation, and new holes are all too common.